 Part of the equation for improved function and mobility of the hips is building and creating strength, but first you have to understand how to actually do so.
 It’s not just about knowing which postures to include in your physical yoga practice; it’s really about the execution.
-Understanding how to implement specific anatomical techniques will help you to go beyond what you may believe your body is capable of.
-This fire hydrant pose hip technique is the perfect example of how to more fully understand your body and exactly how to unleash stability and mobility in your hips.
+Understanding how to implement specific anatomical techniques will help you go beyond what you may believe your body is capable of.
+This Fire Hydrant Pose hip technique is the perfect example of how to more fully understand your body and know exactly how to unleash stability and mobility in your hips.

 October 2022 Immersion

 - Increase active and passive range of motion

 - Access a wider range of seated postures and hip openers